 I am Bloomberg Distinguished Professor of Philosophy and Bioethics and Krieger-Eisenhower Professor at Johns Hopkins University, jointly appointed in the William H. Miller III Department of Philosophy and the Berman Institute of Bioethics, and secondarily appointed in the Department of Psychological and Brain Sciences.
+For three years beginning 2026, I will also be a Visiting Professor in Philosophy at the University of Oxford where I will be in residence during Trinity term.

 I initially moved to the US in 2017 as a visiting research scholar in Princeton University's Program in Cognitive Science.
 Until then, I had lived most of my adult life in the UK.
 I completed my BPhil and DPhil in Philosophy at the University of Oxford and was a fellow of All Souls College for many years.
 I also worked for a decade as an assistant team therapist at the Oxford Complex Needs Service, a National Health Service specialist service for people with personality disorders and complex needs.